You want smart political talk without the meltdowns?

 But here's what they both acknowledged.

-We have we have terror sales in this country that come through our open southern border.
+They've come through our open southern border.

 How does he get away with that?

-We so we don't have majority.
+So we don't have a majority.

 Republicans don't have a majority in the Senate, so we don't get to run any committee.